Objects are instances of model classes. Each class is a blueprint that defines the following information about your model:

 You must construct the model object independently of estimation when you want to:

-Simulate or analyze the effect of model's parameters on its response, independent of estimation.
+Simulate or analyze the effect of model parameters on its response, independent of estimation.

 Specify an initial guess for specific model parameter values before estimation.
-Specify bounds on parameter values, or set up the auxiliary model information in advance, or both.
-Auxiliary model information includes specifying input/output names, units, Notes, user data, etc.
+You can specify bounds on parameter values, or set up the auxiliary model information in advance, or both.
+Auxiliary model information includes specifying input/output names, units, notes, user data, and so on.

 In case of grey-box models, you must always construct the model object first and then estimate the parameters of the ordinary differential or difference equation.